garidium/g-ffl-cockpit/README.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 ==Description==
-== (Do not download, contact us at sales@garidium.com for beta-testing information) Built by FFL's, for FFL's.
+== Built by FFL's, for FFL's.
 This plugin will help streamline inventory management, synchronizing product listings with a series of firearm distributors.==
 It was built to support our businesses, and we know it will help yours as well.

 ==Feature Highlights:==